 When your project needs a transistor, there are tons of choices.
 Which makes answering the question “Which transistor should I use or buy?” a daunting task.
 Fear not, before wading through spec sheet after spec sheet, consider one of these four general purpose transistors.
 Every electronics enginerd’s toolbox should have a few of each.

 Transistors are one of the most versatile discrete components in electronics.
-In digital circuits they switch on and off while in analog circuits they are used to amplify signals.
+In digital circuits, they switch on and off while in analog circuits they are used to amplify signals.
 For most projects, they are used to turn on a load that would kill the I/O pin of a microcontroller or microprocessor.
 For most circuits either a BJT or MOSFET can be used, depending on the load current you need to switch.

-Here’s some more details on each of these.
+Here are some more details on each of these.